Friday, October 31, 2008

 Global Sources: Profit from China's Growing Trade Surplus

-The company is Global Sources (GSOL), a Hong Kong based company listed in NASDAQ, its business is simple – linking Chinese manufacturers (suppliers) to international buyers.
+GSOL), a Hong Kong based company listed in NASDAQ, its business is simple – linking Chinese manufacturers (suppliers) to international buyers.

 Here is its official company description: